27 September 2022

 - Preparation for the new Liberty Protection Safeguards (LPS): Update on implementation, awareness of the change LPS will bring and an understanding of the new Aprroved Mental Capacity Professional role.

 Everything you need to know

-These modules are designed for practitioners working with health and social care clients.
-For admission to the module you will usually be required to provide evidence of the successful completion of 120 credits (or equivalent) at the appropriate level in a relevant area / discipline:
+For admission to the module you will also *usually be required to provide evidence of the successful completion of 120 credits (or equivalent) at the appropriate level in a relevant area / discipline:

 - 120 credits at level 6 (BScH/BAH) for level 7 (masters) study

 - *Experience and other factors may also be considered for entry.

 Successful completion of the module is dependent upon

 - Satisfactory attendance at all taught sessions

 - Submission of a written case study